 - Dimensions: 17.1 x 11.8 x 14 inches.

 - Stitches: Total of 23 stitches and 1 automatic one-step buttonhole.

 - Speed: 860 stitches per minutes.

 Since this is a sewing machine aimed at beginners, you’ll find everything that’s necessary to get started included with the Bernette 35.

 The bobbins especially are a welcome addition, since you’ll be able to get a feel for your sewing machine without having to purchase additional thread beforehand.

-Included with your delivery you’ll find:
+Included with your standard bundle you’ll find:

 - Bobbins (x 4).